- INTRODUCTION1

 2 Other benefits which are not based on financial need include special education services, and civil service and military survivors' benefits for disabled adult children.

 3 Except in a workers' compensation claim.
-You are still required to settle the Medicare Secondary Payor Claim.
+You are still required to settle the Medicare Secondary Payor Claim.4 In a workers' compensation claim may be required to do a Medicare Set-Aside amount.

 5 Some States will pay a state Supplement to the Federal Benefit Rate.